← Demo hub

 • No representation is made regarding investment value or future profit.

-• The NFT sale stands independently of the sweepstakes promotion.
+• The artwork sale stands independently of the sweepstakes promotion.

 III.
 Sweepstakes structure (ancillary promotion)